ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iv-cap-biometrics.md

   }
 ```

+That should fix all three of the errors mentioned above, though it does present one problem which we will now fix.

 ## `LoginPage` Modifications

 The application now redirects to the login page as needed.
-However, the login page does not allow the token to be unlocked, forcing the user to have to log in again.
-In order to do this, the `LoginPage` will have to interact with the `IdentityService`.
+However, the login page does not allow the token to be unlocked, forcing the user to log in again.
+In order to allow unlocking the token the `LoginPage` will have to interact with the `IdentityService`.

 ### Update the `IdentityService` Mock